 Extending treatment times may be helpful: Fotheringham J and others.
 The association between longer haemodialysis treatment times and hospitalization and mortality after the two-day break in individuals receiving three times a week haemodialysis.
 Nephrology Dialysis Transplantation 2019;34:1577-1584.

-This research was supported by a NIHR Clinician Scientist Award.
+Funding: This research was supported by a NIHR Clinician Scientist Award.